Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Frequently Asked Questions and Key Takeaways

 \paragraph{Q1: Is \texttt{INFORM} a causal method in the formal sense?}

 \texttt{INFORM} does not claim to recover causal structure in the sense of formal causal graphs or interventional guarantees as defined in classical causality frameworks.
-Instead, it provides \emph{causal signals} derived from gradient-based sensitivity and targeted interventions (e.g., expert masking).
-These signals identify functional dependence of routing decisions on expert representations, which is sufficient for diagnosing structural necessity and failure propagation in orchestration, but should not be interpreted as establishing full causal mechanisms.
+Instead, it provides \emph{attribution-based signals} derived from gradient-based sensitivity and targeted interventions.
+These signals identify functional dependence of routing decisions on expert representations, which is sufficient for diagnosing structural dependencies and failure propagation in orchestration, but should not be interpreted as establishing full causal mechanisms.

 \paragraph{Q2: Why do we use gradient-based attribution for expert importance?}

 Gradient-based attribution is a natural choice because the orchestrator is a differentiable controller.
 Gradients measure local sensitivity of selection logits to expert representations, directly capturing whether changes in an expert’s internal state would affect routing decisions.
 Unlike routing frequency, which reflects realized usage, gradient attribution measures internal computational reliance.
 We emphasize that attribution scores reflect \emph{influence on routing}, not expert correctness or output quality.